c-exec/c/README.md

 On Linux, make sure you have `update-binfmts` installed.
 Then execute
 `sudo sh -c "curl https://raw.githubusercontent.com/c-exec/c/master/setup.sh | sh"`

+When the installation succeeded, try executing `c` in your terminal to get version information and a short help message.

 ### Updates
 On Linux, just re-run the setup command line above.
 For Windows, you can download the latest